Left Dingboche for Lobuche after breakfast around 8 am. I was happy with the food and the weather was looking promising as well.

-Few hours into the trek, had to cross one massive hill that nearly got me in tears!ha Then there was a memorial for Everest climbers who’d passed away.
-Lot of famous climbers..You can see it in the youtube video i’m going to post this weekend.
+Few hours into the trek, had to cross one massive hill that nearly got me in tears!
+Shortly after, I arrived at a memorial dedicated to Everest climbers who’d passed away.
+You can see it in the youtube video which I will post this weekend.

 – Why climb?
 Because it’s there!

 There were many obstacles to get to Gorakshep but today’s trek was nothing compared to those scary ruthless stairs in Lobuche.
-I didn’t mind the trek and was content to be surrounded by stunning landscape and giant mountains with every step.
+I didn’t mind the trek and was content to be surrounded by stunning landscapes and giant mountains with every step.

-Finally arrived Gorekshep 5164 meters in few hours.
-As soon as I checked into hotel and sat for hot water; I figured same group from gadventure were there too and one of the guy decided to share with everybody the message his mother sent warning about a death in EBC few days ago.
-Hmm..I felt sorry for that person for unfortunate accident but not something I want to know when I’m headed there myself in an hour!
+After a few hours finally, I arrived at Gorekshep 5164 meters.
+As soon as I checked into the hotel and sat for hot water; I figured the same group from gadventure were there too and one of the guys decided to share with everybody the message his mother had sent – a warning about death in EBC a few days ago.
+While I felt was feeling good about heading to EBC, hearing that message made me slightly anxious.

 and for more amazing pictures, check out Instagram @annasherchand

 Thanks to everyone who helped me make it happen x